ibhagwan/fzf-lua/README.md

       -- set bind to 'false' to disable an action
       -- default action opens a single selection
       -- or sends multiple selection to quickfix
-      -- replace the default aciton with the below
+      -- replace the default action with the below
       -- to open all files whether single or multiple -- ["default"]     = actions.file_edit,
       ["default"]     = actions.file_edit_or_qf,